 Members of the First-Year Arts Board (FAB) collaborate with the Director of First-Year Arts Initiatives to plan new and strengthen existing arts initiatives in the first-year dorms.
 Selected from among the first-year class, the FAB meets regularly throughout the year and their duties include, among others, staffing the Holworthy Arts Room weekly.
 First-Years can apply to the FAB through October 1.

 The Office for the Arts (OFA), located at 74 Mount Auburn Street, is Harvard College's central resource for arts opportunities across the campus.
 It runs an extensive instructional and performance program in dance; manages and provides production support for concerts and theatre productions at Sanders Theatre, Farkas Hall, Agassiz Theatre, and in the Houses; retains professional conductors who lead approximately a dozen orchestras and choruses; runs a state-of-the-art ceramics studio and program; awards project grants, artist fellowships, and subsidies for music lessons; produces a four-day, University-wide arts festival called ArtsFirst; and serves the entire community of nearly 3,000 undergraduates who participate in the arts.

-Each year, members of the freshman class write, direct, and produce an original musical.
-Auditions for the musical typically take place in late January and the show usually debuts in April.
+Each year, members of the first-year class write, direct, and produce an original musical.
+Auditions for the musical typically take place in late January, and the show usually debuts in April.
 Contact the Harvard Radcliffe Dramatic Club for information about this year’s musical; no prior experience is required!